dnsue01/DinoPrende/README.md

 DinoPrende is an educational Android app designed for children, combining fun with learning through progressively challenging math and language games.
 Developed as a class project using Java and Android Studio, the app saves game progress and scores using JSON.

+## 👨‍🏫Developed as a class project
+### DinoPrende aims to make learning fun and interactive for children.
+Happy learning! 🦖📚

 ## Prezi presentation
 🔗 [Click here to see how was done](https://prezi.com/p/tx3b5ihqu9af/?present=1)